InternLM/HuixiangDou/README.md

   HuixiangDou AI assitant
 </video>

-Or run a server to listen 23333:
+Or run a server to listen 23333, default pipeline is `chat_with_repo`:
 ```bash
 python3 -m huixiangdou.server